5 Simple Ways to Enhance First-Floor Apartment Safety and Security

 Block the view into the apartment using curtains or blinds.

-This step seems simple—so simple that it couldn’t possibly be that helpful—but think about it this way: An unobstructed window lets a potential intruder shop the apartment without even touching the door.
-If the window provides a full, well-lit view into the space every day and evening, the criminal doesn’t even have to be obvious about casing the joint; a casual stroll past the unit over the course of a week or so will convey everything they need to know.
-They’ll have a good sense of where everything is, which drawer you often leave ajar (so it’s probably where you keep your wallet and keys), the configuration of the electronics, and what they can easily grab.
+An unobstructed window lets a potential intruder shop the apartment without even touching the door.
+If the window provides a full, well-lit view into the space, the criminal doesn’t even have to be obvious about casing the joint; a casual stroll past the unit over the course of a week or so will convey everything they need to know.
+They’ll have a good sense of where everything is, the configuration of the electronics, and what they can easily grab.
 They’ll also be able to check out the vantage points and know where the spots are that they can’t see, so they’ll know where to hide if someone’s passing by.
-This frightening scenario is why impeding the view into any home is critical to safety, but especially in an apartment complex where it’s not unreasonable for someone to be walking past the window frequently.
+This frightening scenario is why impeding the view into any home is critical to safety, but especially in an apartment complex where people may be walking past the window frequently.

 Covering the windows doesn’t have to mean blocking out the sunlight and living in a cave.
-During the day, sheer curtains and keeping the indoor lights off when nobody is home will screen the view adequately.
+During the day, residents can screen the view by hanging sheer curtains and keeping the indoor lights off when nobody is home.
 At night, when the interior lights are on, blinds or a heavier curtain will provide more security.
-If the area outside the window is particularly high-traffic, consider adding removable window privacy film.
+If the area outside the window is particularly high-traffic, renters may want to consider adding removable window privacy film.
 This is available in a variety of patterns and will let the light in but prevent anyone from peeping in.

 Keep the apartment well-lit inside and out.